mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

-### Evidence of impact from interview data and recordings
+### Evidence of impact of the alien drama in interview data and recordings

 Impact at the final session was significant.
 The interaction became a celebration of taking part.
 Something in addition to the main activity.